wendybovill/Resonate/README.md

 CSS/Html not showing stylesheet or images: removed begining / from file path for stylesheet fix, and added ../images/imagehere.jpg instead of /assets/images/imagehere.jpg

 Fixed Fontawesome not showing icons.
-Used library 4.7.0.
-It didn't like the newest ones.
+Used js kit script instead of css link to cdn.